firegloves-bundles/agenda-bundle-templates/README.md

 ent bundle init my-bundle --from-hub --hub-url=http://pbcdev.k8s-entando.org/entando-hub-api/
 ```

-Replace <mfe_name> with the name of the microfrontend you want to remove (e.g., vue-widget-agenda, angular-widget-agenda, react-widget-agenda).
-Note: Be cautious when removing a microfrontend as it will permanently delete the corresponding files and configurations.

 ### Services included
 The current bundle provides two services: Keycloack and Posgresql.
 Use them to create your dev environment.
 These are not aimed to be used in production.
 Start the services before starting the components